redwoodjs/redwood/docs/versioned_docs/version-2.1/intro-to-servers.md

 ssh-keygen -t rsa -r 4096
 ```

+This tells the program to generate a key using the RSA algorithm and to make it 4096 bytes long.
+There are [newer algorithms](https://goteleport.com/blog/comparing-ssh-keys/) available, but not all of them are supported everywhere.
+The linked article goes into depth into the various algorithms and their pros and cons.

 You will be prompted for a couple of questions:

 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/Users/rob/.ssh/id_rsa): sample_rsa Enter passphrase (empty for no passphrase):
+Enter file in which to save the key (/Users/rob/.ssh/id_rsa):
+Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 ```

-If you don't have any keys, go ahead and use the default name (`id_rsa`).
+If you don't have any keys, go ahead and use the default name (`id_rsa`) by just hitting ENTER.

 A Passphrase is an additional line of security on your key.
 However, it also adds some inconvenience around using your public key: you'll need to enter the passpharse each time your private key is accessed.
 Which is great for security, but kind of defeats the purpose of sharing your public key with the server to make access easier.
 As long as you protect your private key, you shouldn't need to worry about adding a passphrase.
 Press ENTER (twice) to create your keypair without a passphrase.

-Your keypair is generated!

 ```
 Your identification has been saved in id_rsa